Skip to Content

 Tapas Brindisa

 Tapas Brindisa has become a very popular destination amongst tapas super-fans, so much so that the restaurant has also opened a number of other branches across the city.
-However, the London Bridge location, just short of the Borough Market, is easily our favourite location.
+However, the London Bridge location, just short of Borough Market, is easily our favourite location.

 Casa Do Frango